 Today, in view of the ‘heatwave’ I abandoned my school work and drove to Maenporth, a quaint little beach just down the line from Falmouth.

-This has over 47kms of coastline, seven creeks and several houses/estates along its edges.
+Eventually the path winds its way to the mouth of the Helford river.
+This has over 47kms of coastline, seven creeks and several houses/estates along its edges, Trevose house being the closest at this point.

 Across the river are the beaches at the bottom of Trebah and Glendurgan gardens, with the hamlet of Durgan hidden amongst the trees.